 2.8.3.2 In this respect, some essential questions include:

 a.
+How can 5G promote sustainable development?
 What are some of the key uses/application for 5G technologies that can drive global development?
 What are the main challenges relating to deployment of such technologies?

 b.
-What is the role that policymakers can play to ensure that policies and strategies supporting 5G implementation provide benefit and access to all?
+What are the roles that policymakers and other stakeholders can play to ensure that policies and strategies supporting 5G implementation provide benefit and access to all?

 c.
 What are the steps that all stakeholders can take to foster an innovation ecosystem and new business partnership models to maximize the benefits for all while minimizing associated costs, financial and otherwise?